 Systems Requiring Review

-- Quarterly, University Technology Services (UTS) staff review a listing of all centrally managed server assets associated with Oakland University (OU).
+- Quarterly, University Technology Services (UTS) staff review a listing of critical centrally managed server assets associated with Oakland University (OU).
 A server asset is defined as any networked computer or equipment that provides resources to clients.
 This includes, but is not limited to: